 After years of struggling with depression and extreme highs and lows fueled by his addictions, he decided enough was enough.
 On January 21, 2015, Kuehn “kicked” his habit.

 “I was experiencing great difficulty maintaining healthy relationships and a good working reputation,” Kuehn explained.
 “I was entering a season of life where I really wanted to be able to think clearly and not be controlled by my flesh.
-So, I resolved to give up caffeine, alcohol and nicotine for 30 days — a challenge I have termed ‘Kicking The C.A.N.’
+So, I resolved to give up Caffeine, alcohol, and Nicotine for 30 days — a challenge I have termed ‘Kicking The C.A.N.’
 The prompting and power for this endeavor both came from God.
-I believe He gave me the idea to quit all three addictions, and also the strength.”
+I believe He gave me the idea to quit all 3 addictions, and also the strength.”

 The Lights Out Concept